 Fraud Blocker

-One of the unique aspects of an all-girls education at The Mount is the sense of belonging that each girl experiences.
-Our girls are welcomed into a friendly, positive and caring communityPast and present Mount girls often comment on the supportive atmosphere; ‘Everyone looks out for each other,’ ‘My friends are wonderfully supportive.’
-By being part of a community of like-minded individuals, our girls feel a sense of connection to the school community.
+One of the unique aspects of a Mount education is the sense of belonging that each of our pupil experiences.
+Our pupils are welcomed into a friendly, positive and caring communityPast and present Mount pupils often comment on the supportive atmosphere; Everyone looks out for each other,’ ‘My friends are wonderfully supportive.’
+By being part of a community of like-minded individuals, our pupils feel a sense of connection to the school community.
 They feel known and that they belong.
-Girls are empowered to pursue their ambitions and support others.

-Girls are also keenly aware of their relationships with their community and the wider world.
+Pupils are also keenly aware of their relationships with their community and the wider world.
 They know the role they can play as a responsible citizen and leader and they want to make a positive contribution to the world around them.

 “Everyone always asks what makes The Mount so special?
 Is it the standard of learning, or the facilities or the opportunities?
 These are all amazing, but I and many others will consistently answer with the same thing, to the extent it has become a bit of a cliche of sorts, that it is our community that makes The Mount so special.
 The Mount’s community is warm and welcoming, and due to its small size, no girl feels alone or unsupported; there is an undoubtable feeling of being part of a family.”
 College Pupil, who joined The Mount age 3.